 7. Dry in the Shed

 Prevent the shed from leaking by installing asphalt roofing.
 Cover the roof area with tar paper, starting from the lower end and working your way to the top while overlapping each row by 6 inches.
 Complete the roof by installing asphalt shingles or rolled roofing over the tarpaper.
-Rolled roofing is the least expensive and easiest-to-install roofing material.
+An expert from www.qualityroofingliverpool.co.uk/ recommends using rolled roofing as it is the least expensive and easiest-to-install roofing material.
+Find more tips at https://bmroofers.co.uk/common-roofing-vocabulary-explained/.

 And there you have it!
 A simple, space-efficient shed that’ll save you a lot of hassle.
 Job well done.